walles/loadviz/README.md

 ## TODO

-- Get Git metadata into the release archive
-- Add an "About" menu item doing something helpful.
-At least link to the GitHub project and show some version number.
+- Add a Help menu item explaining how to read the visualization
 - Release the first public version on GitHub
+- Add a screenshot to the top of the README.md file
+- Make an icon
+- Make sure the icon is visible in the Finder
+- Make sure the icon is visible in the About dialog
 - Stop using CPU when the menu bar isn't visible
-- Test visualization with more cores than the image width
-- Test visualization with one core only
 - Make a Dock icon visualization
 - Poll battery charge state as well
 - Visualize battery charge as a blue sky (full) or a starry night (empty)